-- Zoom effect – Another highly sophisticated effect, zoom effects utilize two illusionary movements.
+- Zoom effect – Another highly sophisticated effect, zoom effect, utilizes two illusionary movements.
 The leap-out effect with the zoom-in, and the jump-back effect using the zoom-out.
-It creates the effect by using a series of compatible images, enlarging and shrinking on a single graphics as its focal point.
+It uses a series of compatible images, enlarging and shrinking on a single graphic as its focal point.

 The Zoom effect can consist of multiple objects and even entirely different images.
 Lighter tones for the moving focal points and darker backgrounds allow for a great effect with zooming.

-- Animation effect – Probably the most complex lenticular effect to create, animation effects are quite famous because of the quality it brings to the table.
+- Animation effect – Probably the most complex lenticular effect, animation effects are popular because of the quality it brings to the table.
 With animation effects, multiple frames of sequential shots are to be collected.
 These images need only vary slightly from the next so it can capture the full motion of the total action.
-Typically, the images that are used for this effect comes from sequential still shots and actual master video frames for a more detailed and crisp look.
+Typically, the images that are used for this come from sequential still shots or master video frames.

 Storytelling is important with animation effects.
-It shows a clear beginning and end to the motion, which works great when it is used to show a passage of movement.
+It shows a clear beginning and end to the motion, which works great when showing a passage of movement.
 When done correctly, the end product is similar to a very short movie clip.

 Although simple in nature, it is still one of the most effectively eye-catching and versatile techniques in lenticular printing.
 The ‘classic’ style it bears makes it easier for viewers to connect to it rather than standard business cards.

-Flip effects utilize images with large viewing angles so that the observer can see clearly the changes that are appearing and disappearing.
+Flip effects utilize images with large viewing angles so the observer clearly sees the changes that are appearing and disappearing.
 It also helps avoid the ghosting of the images.
 It is mostly seen in ‘cause and effect’ or ‘before and after’ product advertisements.

 Of course, these methods require skill and industry experience as the creation of effect combinations can be quite complicated.
 For example, there are 24 individual images to tend to when a 3-flip effect is added to a 3D effect.
 Compared to a standard flip effect with only 3 images this is a big difference.